vickimcfadden/GSA-Service-Delivery/User_Experience_Designer.md

 - Number of hours per week you worked (if part time)

 To qualify for this role, you must have one year of specialized experience.
 Specialized experience is:
-1. Experience leading vision, direction, or roadmap for a product, platform, or service.
+1. Experience leading user research, usability testing, experience design, product design, or content design for a product, platform, or service.
 2. Experience with iterative or agile development methodologies.
 3. Experience building alignment with stakeholders.